mscroggs/fenics2021/pages/index.md

 The FEniCS 2021 conference is an opportunity for all those interested in the {{icon:FEniCS}} Project and related projects to exchange ideas, communicate their results and network with the automated scientific computing community.

 Unlike previous FEniCS conferences, FEniCS 2021 will be held entirely online.
+The talks will be presented using Zoom Webinar.
+The evening activities will be held using [Gather Town](/gather-town.md).
+Link to join both of these will be emailed to you a few days before the conference.

 We welcome developers, existing and potential users of the FEniCS ecosystem as well as mathematicians, computer scientists and application domain specialists interested in numerical methods, their implementation and applications.